 This is a comprehensive picture of how a customer comes into contact with Lancome.
 Starting from having an interest, to going down to the consideration with confusion.
-By understanding what concerns the visitors and helping them clear their doubts, Lancome fuels the interest and keep them ongoing.
+By understanding what concerns the visitors and helping them clear their doubts, Lancome fuels the interest and keeps them ongoing.

 What is good about this map is.
 It’s presented with a simple diagram.
-By bordering each item in different colors, we can easily define where customers are excited with the buying and where they are not.
+By bordering each item in different colors, we can easily define where customers are excited about the buying and where they are not.

-The map also pinpoints what the initial goals, touchpoints, and opportunities that everyone can just have a glimpse and understand.
+The map also pinpoints the initial goals, touchpoints, and opportunities that everyone can just have a glimpse and understand.
 This is a good example of the customer journey map that you can bring and present to people from many different departments!

 From the customer journey map to an excellent service delivery

 In short, a customer journey map provides you insights into how your customer feels during their purchase and helps you strategize your next plans.
 It’s never a loose game to satisfy your customer as it increases customer lifetime value and grows your business more sustainably.
 Also, when drafting a customer journey map, make sure you define your goals, opportunities, and constantly improve them!